 A large group of members and friends attended this demonstration by Nigel Hewish of how to prune a range of trees from native species to fruit trees.
 Some of us may now feel confident to have a go ourselves!

-Mary-Ann Featherstone our schools project leader asked if we could help plant a hedge at Somerford Primary School to the east of Christchurch.
+Mary-Ann Featherstone our former schools project leader asked if we could help plant a hedge at Somerford Primary School to the east of Christchurch.
 This went very well with members helping pupils and parents plant the hedge.

 Nigel Hewish demonstrates how to propagate trees.